Blade Free LASIK Eye Surgery

-The IntraLase femtosecond laser allows Dr. Patel to tailor the dimensions of your corneal flap for each of your eyes, thus creating a customized LASIK flap.
-The IntraLase laser creates small, cool, quick pulses of laser light which produce a uniform layer of microscopic bubbles at a specific depth and position in the cornea, as determined by Dr. Patel.
+The IntraLase femtosecond laser allows Dr. Reena Patel to tailor the dimensions of your corneal flap for each of your eyes, thus creating a customized LASIK flap.
+The IntraLase laser creates small, cool, quick pulses of laser light that produce a uniform layer of microscopic bubbles at a specific depth and position in the cornea, as determined by Dr. Reena Patel.
 She then gently separates the tissue at the site of the bubbles to create a corneal flap.
-Dr. Patel then folds the flap back and uses the VISX S4 excimer to reshape your cornea using the individualized WaveScan data to complete your custom treatment.
+Dr. Reena Patel then folds the flap back and uses the VISX S4 excimer to reshape your cornea using the individualized iDesign data to complete your custom treatment.
 After the cornea has been reshaped, she replaces the corneal flap back to its original position.

 Custom IntraLase LASIK does allow for the creation of thinner corneal flaps versus a microkeratome flap.
 In addition, it has been associated with a reduced risk of flap-related complications as compared to a microkeratome.
 Another advantage is the enhanced accuracy achieved by taking the pre-operative fingerprint of the eye’s unique refractive error.
-The WaveScan WaveFront software is able to detect higher-order aberrations that may not show up through other diagnostic modalities.
+The iDesign software is able to detect higher-order aberrations that may not show up through other diagnostic modalities.

 All servicemen and women in all branches of the US military and NASA are allowed to have LASIK surgery thanks to studies using this technology.
 Wichita Vision Institute is excited to bring you this customized cutting-edge technology.

 Custom IntraLase LASIK is highly technical and requires clinical expertise.
-Dr. Patel has the experience and training necessary to perform this procedure with great precision for optimal vision correction and a more comfortable experience for her patients.
+Dr. Reena Patel has the experience and training necessary to perform this procedure with great precision for optimal vision correction and a more comfortable experience for her patients.